Is most of your photography from Wisconsin? Or stated a different way – Do you have mostly Wisconsin landscape photography?

 Where do you travel?

-As a dedicated landscape photographer, I am captivated by the land and what it offers, both in terms of large expanses and macro views.
+As a dedicated landscape photographer, I am captivated by the land and what it offers.

 With a somewhat limited travel budget, my travels are often to locations easily reached in a day.

-Pike Lake Unit, Kettle Moraine State Forest (formerly Pike Lake State Park), is literally my backyard, offering the lake, fields, wildflowers, and hardwood forests.
+Pike Lake Unit, Kettle Moraine State Forest (formerly Pike Lake State Park), is literally my backyard.
+This forest offers the lake, fields, wildflowers, and hardwood forests.
 Because of its proximate location to my home, most forest scenes, macro flowers and leaves originate at Pike Lake.

-Ancillary areas of Wisconsin I’ll travel to include Hartman Creek State Park (Waupaca), Dave’s Falls County Park (Amberg), Point Beach State Park (Two Rivers), and Peninsula State Park (Fish Creek, Door County).
+Ancillary day trips of Wisconsin include Hartman Creek State Park (Waupaca), Dave’s Falls County Park (Amberg), Point Beach State Park (Two Rivers), and Peninsula State Park (Fish Creek, Door County).

 Beyond the day trips?

-Beyond day trips, the travel time becomes longer, and often constitute our family vacation.
-Trips are planned around specific photographic locations.
-Ancillary locations round out these trips.
+Beyond day trips, the travel time becomes longer and often constitute our family vacation.

 Annually in summer, you will find me in Rocky Mountain National Park (Colorado).
 In spring, the gulf coast area of either Florida or Alabama will be my photographic destination.
-Extended trips may include additional locations, such as Arches National Park and Canyonlands National Park (Utah).
+Extended trips may include additional locations.

 Although I’ve driven the Alaska Highway (ALCAN) a number of years ago, (where and when I had my conversation with Denali), I did not, at that time, have my current photography equipment.
 The images from that trip are reminders of what awaits should I drive the ALCAN again.